fast-af/developer-portal-starter/developer-portal/woocommerce-settings.md

 #### Debug Mode
 Select the Debug Mode option to enable logging in the Fast plugin.
 The Fast plugin will log messages to the WooCommerce logs while Debug Mode is enabled.

-:::warning Use for short durations
+:::info Use for short durations

 Debug Mode logs a lot of information, so it should only be used for debugging issues and only for short durations.